$Missed Deductions

 tech worker deductionsconference expensesemployee business expensesprofessional development

-Reviewed by Robert Kim, CPA on February 28, 2026
+Reviewed by Robert Kim, Tax Return Analyst on February 28, 2026

 This content is for educational purposes only and is not a substitute for professional tax advice.
 Consult a qualified tax professional for advice specific to your situation.